dbt-labs/snowflake_summit_formula1_workshop_draft/1-overview-dbt-python-snowpark.md

 - We will create insights for:
     1. Finding the lap time average and rolling average through the years (is it generally trending up or down)?
     2. Which constructor has the fastest pit stops in 2021?
-    3. Predicting the position of each driver given using a decade of data (2010 - 2020)
+    3. Predicting the position of each driver based on a decade of data.

 As inputs, we are going to leverage Formula 1 datasets hosted on a dbt Labs public S3 bucket.
 We will create a Snowflake Stage for our CSV files then use Snowflake’s `COPY INTO` function to copy the data in from our CSV files into tables.
 The Formula 1 is available on [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
 The data is originally compiled from the [Ergast Developer API](http://ergast.com/mrd/).

-Overall we are going to set up the environments, build scalable pipelines in dbt, establish data tests, and promote code to production.